gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 visual servoing, or sensor calibration by defining a camera pose using a frame instead of a base link and pose offset.

+## Proposed changes

+The following sections are the proposed changes regarding the semantics of SDFormat 1.7’s frame element and supporting topics.
+Top level sections may encompass subsections of proposed changes that fall under the same purview.
+Each section or subsection describes a proposed change, the details surrounding it, how it differs from existing functionality, and why the change is necessary.
+Some sections include examples and alternatives considered.

+### 1 Terminology

-## Terminology for frames and poses
+#### 1.1 Frames and poses

 Each pose must be defined **relative to** (or be measured in) a certain frame.
-This is captured by the attribute `//pose[@relative_to]`, described below.
+This is acheived by the attribute `//pose[@relative_to]`, described below.

 Arbitrary frames are defined with the `//frame` tag.
 A frame must have a name (`//frame[@name]`), be **attached to** another frame or link (`//frame[@attached_to]`), and have a defined pose (`//frame/pose`).
-Further details are given below.
+Further details of the change include:

-It is important to mention:

-* A pose being defined **relative to** a given frame does not imply that it will be **attached to** a given frame.
+* A pose defined **relative to** a given frame does not imply it is **attached to** that frame.
 * A pose's **relative to** frame only defines its *initial configuration*;
 any movement due to degrees of freedom will only result in a new pose as defined by its **attached to** frame.
     * This is done in order to support a "Model-Absolute" paradigm for model building; see the Addendum on Model Building for further discussion.

+SDFormat 1.5 defined no semantics for frames and poses.
+These changes allow SDFormat 1.7 to minimize redundancy in poses and offsets and make relationships between physical elements easier to interpret.

-### Explicit vs. Implicit frames
+#### 1.2 Explicit vs. implicit frames

-Explicit frames are those defined by `//frame`, described below.
-While a `//frame` element is permitted in many places in sdf 1.5, this proposal only permits a `//frame` element to appear as `//model/frame` and `//world/frame` elements.

-Implicit frames are introduced for convenience, and are defined by non-`//frame` elements.
+Explicit frame elements (`//frame`) must only appear in `//model` (`//model/frame`) and `//world` (`//world/frame`) elements.
+Implicit frames,  defined by non-frame elements, must be introduced for convenience.
 The following frame types are implicitly introduced:

 * Link frames: each link has a frame named `//link[@name]` attached to the link at its origin defined by `//link/pose`.